Marvin Labs

 Features

 We just launched Guidance Tracking on Marvin Labs.
-Guidance Tracking automatically extracts, structures, and evaluates forward-looking statements executives make in company reports, earnings calls, press releases, and other primary sources.
+Guidance Tracking automatically extracts, structures, and evaluates forward-looking statements executives make in company reports, earnings calls, press releases, and other primary sources that are automatically ingested.
+This feature transforms scattered management predictions into quantifiable credibility metrics that institutional investors can use to assess management quality.

 What is Guidance Tracking?

-Public company executives often make predictions about the future of their businesses.
-These statements can be official guidance statements "We expect revenue for the next quarter to be $10bn," but also off-the-cuff statements, such as "We are on track to surpass a revenue run rate of $5bn for the year."
+Public company executives routinely make predictions about the future of their businesses.
+These statements can be official guidance statements like "We expect revenue for the next quarter to be $10bn," but also informal predictions such as "We are on track to surpass a revenue run rate of $5bn for the year."

 Metric-Based Guidance Statements

 The most prevalent kind of guidance statements are metric-based, which include numerical targets for financial metrics such as revenue, earnings, or margins, or non-financial metrics like user growth or product adoption.
-The metrics can be expressed in absolute terms, relative terms, or in precise or vague ranges or terms.
+The metrics can be expressed in absolute terms, relative terms, or in precise or vague ranges.

 Examples include: